Kavindya-Kariyawasam/netstream-taskmanager/frontend/README.md

 - File size validation (max 50MB)
 - Upload progress indicator
 - Connects to NIO server on port 8081

+Note: The frontend file upload widget supports browser-based multipart uploads (drag & drop) and works with the backend NIO endpoint which returns a file ID on success.

 ### External Integrations (URL Service)